kod-intercept/intercept-meta/README.rst

   partner-specific components.
 This platform is designed to enhance collaboration and streamline data sharing across various partner networks.

+- ``intercept-tasks`` *(private)*

+  Internal task management and coordination repository for the KOD team.
+It tracks development progress and technical planning across all INTERCEPT components.

 More repositories may be added in the future to cover additional adapters, client interfaces, testing infrastructure, and partner-specific integrations.